How are you storing and organizing Amazon MWS data in my target data destination?

-The Openbridge Amazon MWS application offers a ready-to-go, automated, and code-free connectors to your data.
+The Openbridge Amazon MWS application offers ready-to-go, automated, and code-free connectors to your data.

-- Amazon MWS Advanced Reporting — The most complete Amazon MWS API data integration delivers a complete view of your seller operations.
+- Amazon MWS Advanced Reporting — Our MWS API supports delivering a complete view of your seller operations.
 Over 50 data feeds for listings, inventory, fees, orders, FBA, returns, and many others

 - Amazon MWS Basic Reporting — Take control of your data by building a Seller reporting and analytics foundation.
-Our MWS Basic Reporting API connector delivers a core set 7 data feeds
+The MWS Basic Reporting API connector delivers a core set 7 data feeds

-- Amazon MWS Settlements — Settlement reports provide a detailed breakdown of account activity for a given settlement period
+- Amazon MWS Settlements — Every two weeks, per Amazon schedules, settlement reports provide a detailed breakdown of account activity for a given settlement period

 Learn more here: https://www.openbridge.com/amazon-mws